ETL Orders and Returns Transfer Process

 Return Order Object - Full Return/Canceled Order

-If you would like to cancel an order and issue a full refund, regardless of line items, the following should be provided.
+The following should be provided if you want to cancel an order and issue a full refund, regardless of line items.

 {